tmds/Tmds.DBus/docs/modelling.md

 ## Signals

 A D-Bus signal is modeled by a method in the .NET interface which matches the D-Bus signal name prefixed with `Watch` and sufixed with `Async` suffix.
 The method needs to return `Task<IDisposable>`.
 The returned `IDisposable` can be used to unsubscribe from the signal.
 The method has a handler parameter.
 The handler must be of type `Action` for signals without parameters and of type `Action<T>` for methods which do have parameters.
 In case there are multiple parameters, they must be wrapped in a struct/class as public fields or use a C# 7 tuple.
 Similar to the method output parameter, the `ArgumentAttribute` can be set on the `Action` to distinguish between a single STRUCT being returned (attribute set) or multiple arguments (no attribute).
+A second action of type `Action<Exception>` can be specified.
+This action will be called when the Connection is closed.

 ```
 [DBusInterface("org.freedesktop.NetworkManager")]
 public interface INetworkManager : IDBusObject
 {
     // DeviceAdded signal with a single ObjectPath argument
-    Task<IDisposable> WatchDeviceAddedAsync(Action<ObjectPath> handler)));
+    Task<IDisposable> WatchDeviceAddedAsync(Action<ObjectPath> handler, Action<Exception> onComplete)));
 }
 ```